3 astronauts blast off to International Space Station

 NASA astronaut Anne McClain, David Saint-Jacques of the Canadian Space Agency and Oleg Kononenko of the Russian space agency Roscosmos lifted off as scheduled at 5:31 p.m.
 (1131 GMT; 6:31 a.m.
 EST) Monday from the Russian-leased Baikonur cosmodrome in Kazakhstan.

-Their Soyuz spacecraft entered a designated orbit just under nine minutes after the launch and is set to dock at the space outpost in about six hours after making four orbits of the Earth.
+Their Soyuz MS-11 spacecraft entered a designated orbit just under nine minutes after the launch and is set to dock at the space outpost in about six hours after making four orbits of the Earth.

 NASA and Roscosmos said that all onboard systems were operating normally and the crew was feeling fine.